Live Webinar | July 21: The Real Preconstruction Value of 4D. Register now!

 These are the most accepted LOD levels:

-LOD 500: This level is known as “AS-BUILT”.
-In other words, it refers to a level in which the model is a close replica of the already built building.
-This LOD generally contains 100% of the necessary information for Operations.
-Also, LOD 500 is many times regarded as an FM model.
-Geometry precision is not as important in an LOD 500 as it is on an LOD 400.
-At this stage, FM data is more relevant than geometry.
+LOD 500: This level is known as “as-built.”
+In other words, the model closely represents the completed building.
+This LOD generally contains 100% of the necessary information for operations.
+LOD 500 is also often regarded as a Facility Managed modelGeometry precision is not as important in LOD 500 as it is in LOD 400.
+At this stage, FM data becomes more relevant than geometry.

 So, higher LOD = higher “detail”?